ScalablyTyped/Distribution/a/angular__core/readme.md

  *
  * Use of this source code is governed by an MIT-style license that can be
  * found in the LICENSE file at https://angular.io/license */
 /**
- * Base class for Angular Views, provides change detection functionality.
- * A change-detection tree collects all views that are to be checked for changes.
- * Use the methods to add and remove views from the tree, initiate change-detection,
- * and explicitly mark views as _dirty_, meaning that they have changed and need to be rerendered.
- *
- * @usageNotes
- *
- * The following examples demonstrate how to modify default change-detection behavior
- * to perform explicit detection when needed.
- *
- * ### Use `markForCheck()` with `CheckOnce` strategy *
- * The following example sets the `OnPush` change-detection strategy for a component
- * (`CheckOnce`, rather than the default `CheckAlways`), then forces a second check
- * after an interval.
-See [live demo](http://plnkr.co/edit/GC512b?p=preview).
- *
- * <code-example path="core/ts/change_detect/change-detection.ts"
- * region="mark-for-check"></code-example>
- *
- * ### Detach change detector to limit how often check occurs *
- * The following example defines a component with a large list of read-only data
- * that is expected to change constantly, many times per second.
- * To improve performance, we want to check and update the list
- * less often than the changes actually occur.
-To do that, we detach
- * the component's change detector and perform an explicit local check every five seconds.
- *
- * <code-example path="core/ts/change_detect/change-detection.ts" region="detach"></code-example>
- *
- *
- * ### Reattaching a detached component
- *
- * The following example creates a component displaying live data.
- * The component detaches its change detector from the main change detector tree
- * when the `live` property is set to false, and reattaches it when the property
- * becomes true.
- *
- * <code-example path="core/ts/change_detect/change-detection.ts" region="reattach"></code-example>
- *
- */
-/**
  * @license